limansky/scala-test-it/README.md

 [ScalaTest][scalatest] and [TestIt][testit] integration.

 > [!WARNING]
-> The project is in the early stage of devepment.
+> The project is in the early stage of development.
 Lot of functionality isn't supported yet.
 > API is not stable, however as an end user you need to use only a small part of it.

+## Setup

 The simplest way to use this is via sbt plugin.
 Both sbt 1.x and upcoming 2.x are supported.